appchoose/ai-pr-review/README.md

 # AI Pull Request Review

+This action has been created to use OpenAI API to performs some custom analysis on pull request.
-The bot will create and try to update if existing a comment with OpenAI result.
+The bot will create and try to update (if existing) a comment with OpenAI result.

 ## Usage

 > [!WARNING] A GitHub token with at least `read:user, repo` scopes is needed.

-1. Detect if your SQL migration will lock your database
+1. Detect if your SQL migration will lock your database :

    ```yaml
          review-sql-migration: